-Iraq camp closures to leave 100,000 homeless amid coronavirus pandemic, warns aid group
+Iraq camp closures to leave 100,000 homeless amid coronavirus pandemic, aid group warns

 In June, Kadhimi became the first prime minister to visit a camp since the Islamic State’s defeat, taking questions from residents and appealing to them for patience.

-The Norwegian Refugee Council said Monday that some 600 households have left northern Iraq’s Hammam Al Alil Camp, one of the country’s largest, on the instruction of Iraqi authorities, and that the facility itself was due to close next week.
-Several others have alreasdy closed in recent weeks.
+The Norwegian Refugee Council said Monday that some 600 households have left northern Iraq’s Hammam al-Alil camp, one of the country’s largest, on the instruction of Iraqi authorities, and that the facility itself was due to close next week.
+Several others have already closed in recent weeks.

-In the cases of civilians leaving camps in Baghdad and the southern city of Karbala, almost half have not been able to return to the areas they came from, according to the International Organization of Migration.
+In the cases of civilians leaving camps in Baghdad and the southern city of Karbala, almost half have not been able to return to the areas they came from, according to the International Organization for Migration.

-The Islamic State group killed tens of thousands of Iraqis in its conquest for land and religious supremacy.
-The United Nations has described the group’s attempt to eradicate Iraq’s Yazidi minority as a genocide.
+The Islamic State killed tens of thousands of Iraqis in its battle for land and religious supremacy.
+The United Nations has described the group’s attempt to eradicate Iraq’s Yazidi minority as genocide.

-But as the caliphate crumbled, the stories of those who were part of it have been hard to verify.
-Many people say they joined the group because they had no choice, serving in administrative roles so as to be able to feed their families.
+But as the self-styled caliphate crumbled, the stories of those who were part of it have been hard to verify.
+Many people say they joined the group because they had no choice, serving in administrative roles to feed their families.
 Women and children, in particular, often had little choice whether to stay or go.

-In a report last month, the International Crisis Group warned that the most vulnerable are those with family ties to alleged Islamic State members, who become stigmatized as somehow complicit in their relatives’ actions.
+In a report in October, the International Crisis Group warned that the most vulnerable are those with family ties to alleged Islamic State members, who become stigmatized as somehow complicit in their relatives’ actions.

 “These encamped people are, in effect, exiles in their own country.
 Yet they are Iraqis, living inside Iraq.
 They cannot be ignored or wished away; they are part of the country’s future,” the group said.

-On Monday, the Norwegian Refugee Council, called on Iraq’s government to provide a clear plan for camp closures and to share that information at least a month in advance.
+On Monday, the Norwegian Refugee Council called on Iraq’s government to provide a clear plan for camp closures and to share that information at least a month in advance.

 It also urged authorities to coordinate the return process with checkpoints along the families’ routes home.